KaleW515/kalew515/README.md

 - ⚡ Fun fact: ...
 - - 🏃 I’m going to meituan-daojia soon, a RD intern -->
+- 🏃 I’m used to working for didichuxing-cto, a RD intern
-- 💻 I’m currently working for didichuxing-cto, a RD intern
+- 💻 I'm currently working for meituan-daojia, a RD intern
 - 🔭 I'm currently working on search and recommendation architecture
 - ......